 What to Know About Tuition & Fees

-How Does College of St. Mary Magdalen Measure Up To Other Schools?
+How Does Magdalen College of the Liberal Arts Measure Up To Other Schools?

 |Nationwide||New England||New Hampshire|

-How Much Will Tuition & Fees Be for College of St. Mary Magdalen?
+How Much Will Tuition & Fees Be for Magdalen College?

-As opposed to public colleges, College of St. Mary Magdalen does not provide a tuition discount to students who live in state.
+Regrettably, this school does not provide any discounts to students who live in state.

-Magdalen College of the Liberal Arts tuition and fees is the sum charged to students for one academic year, and does not include room and board, which will increase your costs.
+Magdalen College of the Liberal Arts tuition and fees is the sum charged to students for one academic year, and does not include room and board.
 However, many students wind up having to pay under full tuition after receiving financial aid and other discounts.